Lotrščak Tower is one of the oldest standing buildings in Zagreb. The remains of old town walls and fortifications.

 Lotrščak Tower is Zagreb’s fortified tower.

-It was a part of the southern gate and town defences against the Turks, built in 1266.
+It was a part of the southern gate and town defenses against the Turks, built in 1266.
 Today, it is one of the last remaining fortifications and one of Zagreb monuments.

 The tower got its name by the bell, lat. campana latrunculorum (thief’s bell), which rang every night before the gates closed.